 - Preheat Grill: set up for direct/indirect cooking.

-- In a small bowl combine all the rub ingredients, and in a separate bowl combine all the glaze ingredients and set aside.
+- Prep Salmon: In a small bowl combine all the rub ingredients, and in a separate bowl combine all the glaze ingredients and set aside.

-- Coat salmon pieces in olive oil then sprinkle the dry rub over the salmon liberally.
+- Season Salmon: Coat salmon pieces in olive oil then sprinkle the dry rub over the salmon liberally.

-- Place salmon, skin side up, on the grill over direct heat.
+- Grill Salmon: Place salmon, skin side up, on the grill over direct heat.
 Let it sear for up to 4 minutes.
 You know it’s ready to flip when it doesn’t stick to the grill.
-Flip, close lid, and then cook on direct heat for another three minutes skin side down.
+Flip, close lid, and continue cooking for another three minutes skin side down.

-- After three minutes, brush the glaze over the top of the salmon and close the lid to finish cooking.
-In another two minutes check the internal temperature of the thickest part of the salmon and pull at 125 degrees F for the upper end of medium rare.
+- Glaze: After three minutes, brush the glaze over the top of the salmon and close the lid to finish cooking.
+Check the internal temperature of the thickest part of the salmon and remove when it reaches 125 degrees F for the upper end of medium rare.
 If your flame is too high, move to indirect heat and check the temperature more often.

-- Remove salmon from the grill.
-Let it rest for 10 minutes.
-Plate it, and drizzle with additional glaze just before serving.
+- Remove and Rest 10 minutes: drizzle with additional glaze just before serving.